-Due to the possibility of food sensitivities and allergies, children are to be introduced to solid foods at home prior to being provided to them within the Center.
+Due to the possibility of food sensitivities and allergies, children are to be introduced to solid foods at home at least three (3) times prior to being provided to them within the Center.
 Solid foods will be offered, with parental guidance, between 4 - 7 months of age.
 The Individual Care Plan may be updated to include newly introduced foods as they occur.